She is not an AI assistant. She is the system that holds your family's life.

 Why I decided to build with AI when I wasn't sure I should.

-I want to be honest with you about something.
-I did not jump into using AI enthusiastically.
-I wrestled with it.
-I am a person of faith and I believe deeply in human presence, human connection, and the irreplaceable value of a mom who is actually there.
+I did not come to this decision quickly.
+I am a person of faith and I believe deeply in human presence and the irreplaceable value of a parent who is actually there.
 I have watched technology erode those things in other contexts and I did not want to build something that did the same.

-But I also could not stop seeing the problem clearly: the moms I know and the moms I am building this for are drowning.
+But I could not stop seeing the problem clearly: the parents I know are drowning.
 Not because they lack love or commitment.
 Because they are carrying an invisible operational weight with no system to hold it.
-And that weight is costing them the very presence I care so much about.
+And that weight is consuming the very presence I care so much about.

 I came to a specific, bounded conviction: if AI can carry the operational load, and carry it in a way that is honest and private and bounded and clearly defined, then it gives back the margin that presence requires.
 That is not technology replacing the human.
 That is technology serving the human.